cole-trapnell-lab/ATAC-Pipeline-Dev/README.md

 ## Part 1 - Flowcell to QC-ed Sorted BAM
 ### Basic usage:

 Make a script called `runcall.sh` with the following contents:
+NOTE: These defaults assume that you are mapping to hg19 and that you ran the run on a NextSeq.
+If not, use `--help` to see alternative flags.
 ~~~~
 #$ -pe serial 10
 #$ -l mfree=10G